 The only vegan Christmas market in The Netherlands can be found in the city of Groningen.
 Here you can discover a cosy Christmas market with vegan glühwein, great food trucks, hot chocolate, live music and plenty of more.
 Shop the best sustainable and fairtrade Christmas gifts at this market in Groningen, The Netherlands.

-The vegan Christmas market takes place in Groningen on the 22nd of December from 12:00 – 18:00.
+The vegan Christmas market usually takes place in Groningen around the week of the 20th of December from 12:00 – 18:00.
 There’s no admission fee.

 20. Explore Archeon during winter